 We’ll be updating the briefs and questions periodically, so please check back for new information.

-Q1: Since 2008, with the creation of Secure Communities, ICE has relied heavily on local sheriffs to help identify immigrants in our families and our communities to arrest, detain, and deport – so much so that DHS calls Secure Communities its “force multiplier.”
-But Congress already funds ICE at $7 billion per year – exponentially more than any local law enforcement budget.
-As President, will you commit to disentangling federal immigration enforcement from local law enforcement – most crucially by ending the use of ICE detainers?
+Q2: ICE relies heavily on local sheriffs to help identify immigrants in our families and our communities to arrest, detain, and deport.
+But Congress already funds ICE at $7 billion per year — exponentially more than any local law enforcement budget.
+As president, will you commit to disentangling federal immigration enforcement from local law enforcement — most crucially by ending the use of ICE detainers?

-Q2: The Department of Homeland Security (DHS) is responsible for the largest immigration detention system in the world – a sprawling network of DHS-run facilities, private prisons, and local jails operating with little to no meaningful oversight, costing more than $8 million per day in federal taxpayer dollars.
-And in the past two years, it’s increased in size by 60 percent.
-Non-citizens in detention include asylum seekers, long-time U.S. residents, and green card holders; they are jailed simply to ensure they show up for their next immigration court date.
-As President, will you commit to reducing this bloated and expensive system by at least 75 percent – bringing us back down to 1997 detention levels at least?
+Q3: ICE is responsible for the largest immigration detention system in the world — a sprawling network of ICE-run facilities, private prisons, and local jails operating with little to no meaningful oversight.
+This system costs more than $8 million per day in federal taxpayer dollars.
+Noncitizens in detention include asylum seekers, long-time U.S. residents, and green card holders.
+In 1997, the daily detention population was about 12,000.
+Today it’s 50,000.
+As president, will you commit to reducing this bloated, expensive detention system by at least 75%?

 Federal bans on abortion coverage push abortion access out of reach for millions of people, particularly hurting low-income women and families who face multiple barriers to accessing health care.
 The president should work to ensure that health insurance covers abortion and all reproductive health care, just like any other health care.

 Q1: I think we can agree that voting is a really important societal right.
-Everyone has the right to vote — everyone has a stake in their own future and their families’ future, even if they have made serious mistakes in the past.
+Every citizen should have the right to vote — everyone has a stake in their own future and their families’ future, even if they have made serious mistakes in the past.
 Tell me, would you support the ability of people in prison to vote while still serving time?

 Q2: I believe that no citizen of the United States should lose their right to vote.
-In Maine and Vermont, voting is such a basic civil right that they do not lose it even if they are sentenced to prison.
+In Maine, Vermont, and Puerto Rico, voting is such a basic civil right that people do not lose it even if they are sentenced to prison.
 Do you think the rest of the country should follow Maine and Vermont’s example?

 Q3: These days, I can buy food for my family at a drive through in literally five minutes, but voting could require standing in line for hours.
 That seems wrong.
 Tell me specifically, what reforms would you support to make it easier for people to vote?
 Would you support moving election day to a weekend?
 Would you support allowing people to vote by mail without providing an excuse?